What Is an Unsecured Personal Loan?

 Improve your credit.

 Credit scores are one of the most important factors in determining loan interest rates.
 In general, the higher your score, the lower your rate.
-So, if you’re able to improve your credit score before applying for a loan, the lower rates can save you money.
+So, if you’re able to improve your credit score before applying for a personal loan, the lower rates can save you money.

 The best starting point is to pay off any overdue bills and reduce existing debt to at least 30% of your limit on all your loan balances.
 Request a credit report and check it for any errors.
 If you do find any, report them immediately.